-3. About 50% of safety incidents happen outside of the classroom.
+About 50% of safety incidents happen outside of the classroom.

 Analysis of our Spring 2022 alerts shows that about 50% of safety incidents happen in the classroom.
+This is based on 12,000 staff and campus-wide alerts.

 Alerts commonly come from other areas on campus, including 20% in the hallway, 9% in the parking lot, playground, or other exterior location, 4% in the administration or front offices, and 3% in the cafeteria.